studio-mcp/studio/README.md

 }
 ```

-You can run almost any command.
+You can run almost any command, but you might need to put the full path for scripts or commands installed via other package managers.
+Just run `which cmd` to find it's full path.

 Since you're just renting the place, please be a good tenant and don't `rm -rf` anything.

 ## Move-In